open-telemetry/opentelemetry-specification/specification/logs/data-model.md

 compared to another `SeverityNumber` or to numbers in the 1..24 range (or to the corresponding short names).

+### Field: `LoggerName`

+The name of the logger that is used for producing the log record.
+The logger name is typically chosen by the developer to group related log records.
+Often the class name, package name, module name or other logical unit of the application is selected as the logger name.

 ### Field: `Name`

 Type: string.